thiagovscoelho/NelsonNL/README.md

 The project consists of a semantics in Markdown+Latex which is at `ChatGPT_semantics.md`, and a Lean attempt to formalize it.
 At first, the project wrongly had classical negation.
 The current version is in the process of fixing this.

 Current project status (AFAICT):
-- `Language.lean` seems OK.
 - `Semantics.lean` seems OK.
 It is somewhat stronger than specified by `ChatGPT_semantics.md`, which should be edited later to reflect it.
-- `Soundness.lean` also seems accurate.
+- `Language.lean`, `Soundness.lean` and `ProofSystem.lean` also seem accurate.
-- The files `ProofSystem.lean`, `Lindenbaum.lean`, and `Canonical.lean` are still as they were when I was wrongly assuming negation was classical in NL, so they are probably wrong.
+- The files `Lindenbaum.lean` and `Canonical.lean` are still as they were when I was wrongly assuming negation was classical in NL, so they are probably wrong.
 - The files `Examples.lean`, `Utils.lean`, and `Main.lean` have also not been reviewed for compliance yet, but they are just scaffolding.

 Despite all the wrong files, the current build mysteriously compiles.
 It is still not ready, however.